 For John & Teresa dark night was simply the absence of the felt experience of God.
 You and I know what that feels like.
 It not a good feeling and it’s especially difficult when we’re not experiencing joy in other parts of life either.

-Many people survive life by medicating painful symptoms in the hope of escaping the darkness, ignoring the fact that a feeling of darkness often serves some helpful purposes:
+Many people survive life by using food & drink, ambition, success, money and relationships to medicate painful symptoms in the hope of escaping the darkness, ignoring the fact that a sense of darkness often serves some helpful purposes:

 - to awaken us to the fact that we have confused our priorities and have become too occupied with what is not essential.

 - to help us to understand the beauty and breadth of human relationship since life’s darknesses serve to lead us to greater intimacy with God and with others.
 Without shared darkness friendship soon becomes superficial and unsatisfying.

 - as a reminder that our greatest human desire is not to live in the floodlights of success but to love and to be loved in every moment, including and especially in our darkness.

 I have quoted Pope Francis a few times already on this theme, but his profound insight deserves repetition.
 Earlier in this pandemic year he reflected: